CIROH-UA/ciroh-ua_website/docs/products/tethysportal/index.md

 If you would like any [HydroLearn](https://www.hydrolearn.org/) learning module to appear on the [portal learning modules page](http://portal.ciroh.org/learning-modules/), you can create a HydroShare resource containing your learning module information, and it will be displayed automatically in the portal.
 Follow these steps:

 1. Log in to HydroShare or create an account.
-2. Create a HydroShare App Resource.
+2. Create a HydroShare Resource.
 3. Add the following keyword: `nwm_portal_module`.
 4. Make sure the **name** of the **resource** is the same as the **name** of the **learning module**.
 5. Make the resource public.